thinkshout/thinkshout/blog/_posts/2015-06-16-tale-of-two-devsigners.md

 ![devsigner_1](/assets/images/blog/devsigner_1.png)

 **Eric**: And that’s a nice part about where our skills overlap: we can get closer to what we want.
 He’s a better designer than I am.
 My strengths lie in the code.
 I’ve designed when I had to, but it’s not my forte, so it’s nice to have Josh’s expertise.
 So these skill sets compliment each other.
-I feel comfortable handing over my implementation over to design and saying, "Hey, can you polish the nav?
+I feel comfortable handing over my implementation to design and saying, "Hey, can you polish the nav?
 Or the design?"
 Things like that.

 **_What design trends do you see now that you want to see more of?_**